 Scientific literature and health experts assert that 50+ ng/ml, not 30 ng/ml, is the optimal serum vitamin D level we should all strive for to support our health and well-being.
-Achieving it requires supplementation with a high-potency vitamin D3 product that either provides or is taken alongside healthy fats to support optimal absorption.*
+Achieving it requires supplementation with a high-potency vitamin D3 product (like mindbodygreen's vitamin D3 potency+) that either provides or is taken alongside healthy fats to support optimal absorption.*

 Lauren Del Turco, CPT is a freelance health and wellness writer, editor, and content strategist who covers everything from nutrition to mental health to spirituality.
 Del Turco is also an ACE-certified personal trainer.
 She graduated from The College of New Jersey with a Bachelor of Arts in English and Creative Writing.
 When she’s not on deadline, you’ll find Del Turco hiking with her dogs, experimenting with new plant-based recipes, or curled up with a book and tea.